1931 Glamorgan County Council election: Contested Elections

 Most of the retiring aldermen were returned.

 Outcome

-Labour retains their majority.
+Labour retains its majority.
 The party won some additional seats, such as Pentre in the Rhondda where T.A.
 Thomas had held on against several previous Labour challenges.

 In the Cymmer ward, David Thomas, who had failed to hold the seat in 1928 after David Watts-Morgan was elected alderman, was successful after the sitting Independent stood down.